 Practice shows that the dedicated teams are useful for complex long-term projects (6 months or longer).

 Hiring a dedicated team of software engineers can be a huge benefit for the business.
 It allows saving on software development costs and time to market for their product while enjoying the full transparency of the development process and real-time communication.
 But, the Dos & Don’ts of this approach should be chosen for each separate case.
 As for the drawbacks of choosing this model, there indeed is a couple, but have to consider.

 The dedicated model has a transparent pricing system: every month the client pays a fixed sum of money, which depends on the size and composition of the team, their experience, skills, and level.
 The price includes each team member’s monthly salary + fee that comprises overhead, administrative and infrastructure expenses.

 The total cost of the project depends on the scope of work and it’s duration.

 The average hourly rate for software development in Ukraine is within the $25–50, with the average annual software developer salary varying between $24,000 and $ 48,000.
 Nevertheless, developer salaries (in Ukraine as well as in any other part of the world) differ widely depending on the candidates’ years of experience, tech stack, seniority level, and the language of programming.

 The idea of a “two-pizza team” a phrase used by Jeff Bezos, founder of Amazon, and it’s become something of a mantra in the IT world: If you can’t feed a team with two pizzas, it’s too large.

 Bezos’s two-pizza rule works for DevCom.
-A team is the most valuable asset as a group of people working on one general idea of the product.
+A team is the most valuable asset like a group of people working on one general idea of the product.
 So, a growth team should be 4-10 teammates.